ANW-Open-Science/Open-Science-Guidebook-for-Neuroscientists/docs/tabs/8-recognition_reward.md

 # Chapter 8: Rewards and Recognition

-Authors: Niels Reijner, Eduarda Centeno, Thecla van Wageningen
+**Authors: Niels Reijner, Eduarda Centeno, Thecla van Wageningen; Reviewers: Nadza Dzinalija, Linda Douw**

-Reviewers: Nadza Dzinalija

-Senior reviewer: Linda Douw

 In the previous chapters, this guidebook explored various concepts and methods for implementing open science in neuroscience.
 The central premise of the open science movement is that by making scientific practices more transparent, accessible, and collaborative, we can improve research outcomes on individual, institutional, and societal levels.
 This vision is compelling and worthwhile, and we hope it encourages readers to adopt open science principles in their own work.
 However, such a shift requires time, effort, and resources.
 It is natural to wonder at some point: How am I recognized and rewarded for my efforts in this domain?